 For the chocolate dipping sauce

-- ½ cup cream see note
+- ½ cup cream (see note)

-- 2 tablespoons sugar or to taste
+- 2 tablespoons sugar if needed

 Instructions